Do you too feel that giving gift cards can be a bit ...impersonal?

 This post might contain affiliate links.
 Thanks for your support.

-Christmas Gift Card Holder – Tutorial
+Christmas Gift Card Holder Tutorial

 Now, if you prefer to sit back and relax while I show you the steps in a slideshow - all about cozy!

-Now, let’s sew a gift card holder!
+Now, let me show you how to sew your own gift card holder!

 Supplies to make the Christmas gift card holder:

-- two pieces of 5″ by 6″ quilting cotton prints
+- two pieces of 5" by 6" quilting cotton prints

-- one 6″ by 5″ piece of stiff interfacing (see interfacing recommendations below)
+- one 6" by 5" piece of stiff interfacing (see interfacing recommendations below)